 On Route to Montreal: Saratoga Springs & Lake George

 We headed back North to Travelodge in Lake George where were spending the night.
 Next morning, we wandered around the lake and Fort William Henry as I got a mini history lesson about the French & Indian war.
 The town was already busy with visitors for the long weekend.
 Towards mid morning we were on our way to the Canadian border.
 Crossing the border was a painfully slow process and took more than an hour.
-We finally arrived in Montreal early afternoon and checked into Hotel Le Saint-Andre our cheap but nice, clean and centrally located hotel.

 Subscribe to: